n00b21337/404/README.md

 ## Setup

-You need to whitelist owner of the smart contract as well as the uniswap contract created by factory below
+You need to whitelist owner of the smart contract as well as the uniswap contract created by factory below.
+Maybe also the token contract itself to WL?!

 ## Uniswap V3